matrix-org/synapse/contrib/docker_compose_workers/README.md

 send_federation: false

 federation_sender_instances:
-  - synapse-federation-sender-1 # The worker_name setting in the federation sender worker configuration file
+  - synapse-federation-sender-1 # The worker_name setting in your federation sender worker configuration file
 ```

+## Other Worker types

+Using the concepts shown here it is possible to create other worker types in Docker Compose.
+See the [Workers](https://matrix-org.github.io/synapse/latest/workers.html#available-worker-applications) documentation for a list of available workers.